Schneider V38 mount lenses,

 A word of caution about these accessories: the internal surfaces of extension tubes, helicoids and adapers are smooth and painted with a matte black paint.
 This is obviously insufficient to prevent internal reflections (above figure, left).
 All three lenses displayed the same problem.

-Flocking the interior with Protostar solved this problem (above figure, right).
+Flocking the interior with Protostar or other flocking solved this problem (above figure, right).
 Care must be taken to avoid flocking the inner surfaces that mate with lenses or other accessories.

 For magnifications above 1x, all three lenses must be reversed.
-Image quality is unacceptably poor if the lenses are used at 1x or higher in forward orientation.
+Image quality is unacceptably poor if the lenses are used at 1x or higher magnification in a forward orientation.

 For my purposes, the M42 adapters are the most useful among those available in the V38 system.